online6731/SocialNetwork_CSharp/README.md

 ## Status : STOPPED

-## Description : simple messenger based on sockets for text messeges
+## Description :
+  Simple messenger for text messeges.

-##
+  This messenger is based on sockets so it's for local networks (because it was more like a training project) and also it uses mySQL for database.